 Some employees do better at certain jobs than others.
 Analyse the strengths of your high-performing employees to understand what type of skills you should look for as you recruit new employees for similar work or roles.

 As the organisation identifies skills and competencies that are missing, it specifically recruits individuals to fill these skills gaps.

 As more and more of your employees do what they do best and what they enjoy, the number of engaged employees will increase.

-For the organization, this means higher productivity, increased sales, and profits.
+For the organisation, this means higher productivity, increased sales, and profits.